Skip to content

 def __exit__(self, *exc_info):

-"""Stop the timer, store elapsed time, and log the result."""
+"""Stop the timer, store elapsed time, log, and notify captures."""

 self.elapsed = perf_counter() - self._start